sympower/dt-data-load-tool/docs/website/docs/plus/ecosystem/ms-sql.md

 pipeline.run(incremental_resource)
 ```
 When running for the first time, it is necessary to pass the `tracking_version` in the `initial_tracking_version` argument.
-This will initialize incremental loading and keep the updated tracking version in the `dlt` state.
+This will initialize incremental loading and keep the updated tracking version in the `data_load_tool` state.
 In subsequent runs, you do not need to provide the initial value anymore.

 ### Incremental loading

 After the initial load, you can run the `create_change_tracking_table` resource on a schedule to load only the changes since the last tracking version using SQL Server’s `CHANGETABLE` function.
-You do not need to pass `initial_tracking_version` anymore, since this is automatically stored in the `dlt` state.
+You do not need to pass `initial_tracking_version` anymore, since this is automatically stored in the `data_load_tool` state.

 ```py
 from dlt_plus.sources.mssql import create_change_tracking_table